How to Make Printer Ink Last Longer

 Hopefully, you’ve found at least a few methods above to try at home on your printer or printer ink cartridges.
 By adjusting your printer settings and proofreading before you print, you can easily avoid wasting ink unnecessarily, and ultimately make your printer ink last longer.
 You can also buy a reliable and efficient printer and cartridges, and simply maintain them to reduce the amount of ink they waste.

 The price you pay for printer ink can increase quickly if you don’t take precautions to prolong your cartridges’ lifespans.
 Printer ink eventually expires, but you can continue to use it beyond its expiration date if you take care of your printing tools.
-If, however, you bought too much ink, and you’re worried it might expire before you get around to using it, consider selling your unused cartridges online for money.
+If, however, you bought too much ink, and you’re worried it might expire before you get around to using it, consider selling your unused ink and toner cartridges online for cash.